Frequently Asked Questions

 Will there be rest stops along the route?

-Each day there will be approximately 4 pre-determined pit stops with snacks, drinks, toilets and first aid facilities.
+For those running Non-Stop there will be approximately 8 pre-determined pit-stops and for Weekenders each day there will be approximately 4 pre-determined pit stops all with snacks, drinks, toilets and first aid facilities.
 These are designed to give you a short rest break (max 20mins) and refuel you for the next stage of the event.
 The exact distances and cut off times will be shared with you in the lead up to the event.

 Supporters – We ask that you don’t arrange to meet friends and family at pit stops as they can become very crowded if each participant has supporters there as well.
 Instead we recommend they meet you at the base camp or away from the event pit stops.